Linda Holmes (writer)

 Linda Holmes is an American author, cultural critic, and podcaster.
-She currently writes for NPR and hosts their podcast Pop Culture Happy Hour; Holmes also edits the Pop Culture Happy Hour blog on NPR.
+She currently writes for NPR and hosts their podcast and edits the blog both entitled Pop Culture Happy Hour.
+She has also written five books, the first being the self help book Why You're Still Single (2006), followed by three romance novels.

 Career

 While working for the Minnesota legislature, Holmes began writing about television and film in her free time for sites like Television Without Pity, Vulture.com and MSNBC.
 In 2007, she left her legal job and moved to New York City to dedicate her time to writing and criticism.
 One year later, she was hired to cover pop culture for NPR.

 She currently writes for NPR and hosts their podcast Pop Culture Happy Hour with Stephen Thompson, Glen Weldon, and Aisha Harris.
 Holmes also edits the Pop Culture Happy Hour blog on NPR, which was originally called Monkey See.

 In 2019, Holmes published her first novel, Evvie Drake Starts Over, which earned a starred Kirkus Reviews review and was selected by The Today Show as a summer Read with Jenna book club pick.
 The novel tells the story of recently widowed Eveleth "Evvie" Drake and her unexpected friendship with Dean Tenney, former Major League pitcher.